Top Strategies for Supplemental Income for Retirees

 How do retirees make rental income?

-Retirees can make supplemental income by renting out spare spaces in their homes, like basements or attics.
-While using property management software to make it easy.
+Retirees can make rental income by renting out spare spaces in their homes, like basements or attics, and using property management software to make it easy.
 Budgeting for repairs and hiring property managers will make their rental experience even better.

 What are the benefits of dividend stocks?

-Dividend stocks give you regular income, a hedge against inflation and higher yields than bonds.
-Focus on stable companies with a history of increasing dividends will help your investment strategy.
+Dividend stocks give you regular income, a hedge against inflation, and higher yields than bonds.
+Focusing on stable companies with a history of increasing dividends will help your investment strategy.

 How do Certificates of Deposit (CDs) help retirees?